israrkhan-cys/israrkhan-cys/README.md

 ## 📁 Featured Projects

 ### Simfs (C++)
-Simfs is a Linux file system simulator built from scratch in C++
+Simfs is a Linux file system simulator built from scratch in C++.

 ### 🌦️ Weather App (Qt)
 A GUI application built with Qt that fetches and displays real-time weather data.